DannyGersh/exercises/README.md

 ```console
 lsof -i :8000
 ```
-and restart the any one of the results via:
+and restart any one of the results via:
 ```console
 kill -HUP <pid>
 ```